buddhiayesha2015/buddhiayesha2015.github.io/_pages/about.md

 * M.Sc.
 (Research) in [Computer Science and Engineering](https://cse.mrt.ac.lk/) from the [University of Moratuwa](https://uom.lk/), specializing in Data Science and Machine Learning.
 * Graduate Teaching Assistant in the [Department of Computer Science & Engineering](https://cse.mrt.ac.lk/) at the [University of Moratuwa](https://uom.lk/).
-* Senior Research Engineer at [DataSEARCH - Data Science, Engineering, and Analytics Research Center](https://uom.lk/datasearch/projects).
+* Senior Research Engineer in the [DataSEARCH - Data Science, Engineering, and Analytics Research Center](https://uom.lk/datasearch/projects) at the [University of Moratuwa](https://uom.lk/).
 * B.Sc.
 Engineering (Hons) in [Computer Science and Engineering (Washington Accord Accredited)](https://cse.mrt.ac.lk/) from the [University of Moratuwa](https://uom.lk/).
 * Developer at [Google Summer of Code](https://summerofcode.withgoogle.com/) - [Apache Software Foundation](https://summerofcode.withgoogle.com/archive/2017/projects/6359040665845760).